Mark your Calendars!

 RSVP to http://facebook.com/FUFONCRE or messyUUchurch@gmail.com or phone 250-755-1215.

-Below is a picture of one of the creations made by our children at the recent Messy UU Church event on October 21st.
-Everyone had a great time and can’t wait for the next Messy UU Church on November 18th.
+Below is a picture of one of the creations made by our children at the Messy UU Church event on October 21st.
+Everyone had a great time and can’t wait for more Messy UU church events, 3rd Friday of the month!
 For more photos please visit the photo gallery.

 Our Religious Exploration Program